Guide for Backmarkers

 - Your ride leader will ask for a designated backmarker to help ensure that slower riders and riders with mechanicals, etc are not left behind.
 Consider volunteering.

 - Swap mobile numbers with your leader.

 - As backmarker, you will be in a unique position to see all of the group riders and their related cycling behaviours.
-If they are unaware of other road users and are causing issues to them, in particular to those behind the group, then you should take actions to resolve these issues.
+If they are unaware of other road users and are causing a problem for them, in particular to vehicles behind the group, then you should take action to resolve this.
 For example, in busy areas such as Harrogate/Knaresborough, and whenever it is difficult for vehicles to overtake a long line of cyclists, request riders split into smaller groups of 3 or 4 riders.
-They should leave a large gap (20 metres) between the groups for vehicles to slot into.
+They should leave a large gap (10 car lengths) between the groups for vehicles to slot into.

-- Tell your ride leader if the last rider is falling behind.
+- Tell your ride leader if a rider has a mechanical, is unwell, or if the last rider is falling behind.